Anna Hall (heptathlete)

-Anna Hall (born March 23, 2001) is an American athlete specializing in the combined events.
+Anna Hall Slayton (born March 23, 2001) is an American athlete specializing in the combined events.
 She is the reigning World Champion in heptathlon, having won the title at the 2025 World Championships.

 She won the silver medal in the heptathlon at the 2023 World Championships and the bronze medal at the 2022 World Championships.
 Hall is the North American indoor record holder for the pentathlon.

-Her heptathlon and pentathlon best scores place her fifth and fourth on the respective world all-time lists.
+Her heptathlon and pentathlon best scores place her joint second and fourth on the respective world all-time lists.
 She is the only woman to break 6700 points in the heptathlon and run under 55 seconds in the 400 meters hurdles.
 Hall also has a 50.82 s personal best in the 400 meters.
 She is a three-time U.S. national champion and won two NCAA Division I titles representing the University of Florida.

 Early life and background

 Anna Hall is the daughter of Ronette and David Hall.
 She has three sisters: older sisters Kathryn and Julia and younger sister Lauryn.

-Anna Hall grew up in an athletic household in Highlands Ranch, Colorado near Denver.
+Anna Hall grew up in an athletic household in Highlands Ranch, Colorado, near Denver.
 Her father David was a three-sport letterman at the University of Michigan: a quarterback on the football team, a basketball player, and a competitor in the decathlon.
 Her older sisters Kathryn and Julia played tennis and ran track at Michigan respectively.
 Anna started track at seven by doing the high jump and then also running the 1500 meters.

 Growing up in the mountains, she skied, played soccer, volleyball, lacrosse and field hockey, and swam for her neighborhood pool team in the summer.